learn-academy-2022-delta/week-1-assessment-Ahmedkhafaji/interview-questions.md

   Your answer: I love to be DRIver!!! my partner would dircet me as the navigator as we are buliding the code togther!!!

-  Researched answer: Set your whole team up for success by scheduling a time when you can all sync up and do pair programming together. ...
-Figure out how long you want each person to be the driver and navigator for. ...
-Make sure you're saving your code as frequently as possible.
-Ask a lot of questions.
+  Researched answer: everyone must work togther and be on the same call. switching out between the driver and the navigator by taking turns. both parties depending on who is driving must save the code. ask eachother questions!!